klayu/i94card/content/english/pages/privacy-policy.md

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Klayu LLC, 275 E HILLCREST DR STE 160 PMB 1002.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Klayu LLC.